kevin-j-m/kjm-blog/content/posts/2025-03-hugo-update.md

 That created a situation where the git submodule for the theme I use wasn't recognized in the GitHub Action.
 Updating the theme required updating Hugo itself and...here we are.

-I've noticed at least one visual regression, which is that my fancy social link icons aren't available on the top header.
+I've noticed at least one visual regression, which is that my fancy social link icons aren't available on the top header (Update: they should be back now).
 If you're seeing this and missing them that much, I do keep track of [where to find me on the internet]({{< ref "/about/#elsewhere-on-the-internet" >}}).

 If you find anything else that's not working or seems off, could you let me know?